Meghan Markle’s Lawyers Reveal New Info On Thomas Markle & Supposed Royal Wedding Snub

 These court documents are part of Meghan’s court case against Mail on Sunday’s publishers.
 The lawsuit was triggered after the media published the private letter that she exchanged with her father.
 And apparently, the letter that was published was merely an excerpt, not the letter in its entirety, as many were led to believe.

 In early October, Thomas Markle explained why he released the private letter, as previously reported by The Inquisitr.
-The dad said that he only gave the letter to the media because he felt that Meghan’s friends misrepresented it during a prior article in People Magazine.
-But in his effort to set the record straight, it looks like the dad triggered an even bigger problem.
+Markle said that he only gave the letter to the media because he felt that Meghan’s friends misrepresented it during a prior article in People Magazine.
+But in his effort to set the record straight, it looks like he triggered an even bigger problem.

 For now, it seems unlikely that the pair will be able to reconcile in the near future.

 Delivered To Your INBOX